How Does Wise Work?

 Learn how Wise works to send or receive money overseas.

-Wise (formerly known as TransferWise) offers a new way to send and receive money overseas.
-They are one of the well known money transfer companies set up over the last 10 years to save you time and money instead of using banks or money changers.
+Wise (formerly known as TransferWise) offers a new way to send and receive money in a broad range of currencies - saving you time and money compared to using banks or money changers.

 In this review we will cover: